stripecat/datalinks/README.md

 WARNING:
 This software is published "as is".
 I cannot provide support for it.
 It requires an intermediate skill in system administration and preferably some programming skills.
 Expect no "Next, next finish".

-I have a very long time to go before this "web module" has a its excentricies ironed out.
+It will take a while until the "web module" has a its excentricies ironed out.
 The shoutcast module is still in, even though I intend to remove it in the future.

 What you need

 - A Linux box (Ubuntu recommended)
 - PHP 7.2 or better
 - A virtual host to run it on.
+(Not the same as the one you run the station web site on)
 - A MariaDB or MySQL instance.
 - DNS-name.
-Recommended: api.yourdomain.com.
+Recommended: api.yourdomain.tld. (create it as a subdomain called api.
+If your station is called ericade.radio, then it must be api.ericade.net)
 - A busload of patience.

 # How it works